 But there’s all sorts of things to notice about it.
 There’s, yes, the overall bell-ness of it.
 There’s the famous crack in it.
 There’s the know-it-all who would like to remind you how the big crack everyone remembers isn’t the actual crack.
-It’s instead a much bigger crack.
-They drilled so as to keep the small actual crack from turning into a much bigger crack.
+That’s a big crack they drilled to keep the small actual crack from turning into a much bigger crack.
 This plan worked with an extreme level of brilliance, except for how they couldn’t do anything about the original crack anyway.
 And there’s other stuff too.
 There’s the funky bits at the bottom where people stole metal off of it.
 There’s the way in the moulded text up top it includes most of the letters you really notice in ‘Pennsylvania’ at least.

 And yet.
 Consider this.
 Where would the Liberty Bell be if it weren’t for the wooden yolk on which it hangs?